AndresICM/LANPGMW-2024_Metabolomics/README.md

 </a>

 In the "Selected Files" section, we should be able to see the three files in their corresponding sections.
-Click on finish selection after checking everything is ok.
+Click on "finish selection" after checking everything is ok.

 <a href="/Figs/FBMN_09.jpg">
   <img src="/Figs/FBMN_09.jpg" alt="FBMN" />